rumycoding/kotori/README.md

 ## 🚧 Limitations

 ### Performance Considerations
-- **Single-threaded Processing**: The current implementation processes Anki operations sequentially, which may cause delays during card retrieval and assessment
+- **Single-threaded Processing**: The current implementation processes llm calls and Anki operations sequentially, which may cause delays during card retrieval and assessment.
+But these tasks are independent and could be optimized for concurrent execution.
-- **Synchronous Anki Operations**: Card answering and assessment operations are not optimized for concurrent execution

 ### Error Handling
 - **Limited Retry Logic**: Connection errors with Anki or Azure OpenAI may cause the bot to become unresponsive